Facing Deportation from Canada? Reasons Why, Appealing, How to Return

 Depending on the reason why someone is being deported from Canada, there are a number of approaches to take to stop deportation proceedings.
-The usual sequence of events go as follows:
+The usual sequence of events goes as follows:

-- The Person attends this interview and is advised in writing that a removal date from Canada as been set, usually around a month later.
+- The deportee attends this interview and is advised in writing that a removal date from Canada has been set, usually around a month later.

-- At this stage, the person can either prepare to “pack his bags” or fight the removal or deportation from Canada.
+- At this stage, the person can either prepare to “pack their bags” or fight the removal or deportation order from Canada.
 Fighting the removal is a complicated process and should be handled by an immigration lawyer or professional.

-- Generally the first step is to request that Canada Immigration defer or stop of removal from Canada.
-You have to have a valid reason for this request such as a pending an application for Canada permanent residence, medical or educational reasons.
-Just asking to delay removal will not cut it.
+- Generally, the first step is to request that Canada Immigration defer or stop of removal from Canada.
+You have to have a valid reason for this request such as a pending application for Canadian permanent residence, medical or educational reasons.
+Just asking to delay removal alone will not be sufficient.

 - In most cases, Canada Immigration will not agree to defer removal as it is their mandate to proceed with deportations for what they consider “deserving” cases.

-- If the Stay is granted or approved, then the removal is stopped, usually pending an application for permanent residence, an appeal or some other application.
-If the Stay is denied, then the deportation proceeds according to schedule and the person is removed from Canada.
+- If the Stay is granted or approved, then the removal is stopped, usually pending an application for permanent residence, an appeal, or some other application.
+If the Stay is denied, then the deportation proceeds according to schedule and the person are removed from Canada.

-The most imporant step one can take in successfully dealing with a deportation from Canada situation is to act quickly.
-Once you receive a letter from Canada immigration requesting your interview, don’t sit on it.
+The most important step one can take in successfully dealing with deportation from Canada is to act quickly.
+You want to understand the Procedure and Options of a Deportation that you have before jumping to any conclusions.
+Once you receive a letter from Canada immigration requesting your interview, do not delay.
 Get help right away.
 Canada Immigration will not wait.

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.